Improve forecast accuracy, productivity, and results with a sales CRM.

 There will always be some people who, for their own reasons, don’t deliver on their work commitments, just as there will always be superstars who ride roughshod over rules and regulations with impunity.

 Gadgets are fun and nice to have.
-Technology that reduces a salesperson’s administration overhead will get used.
+Technology that reduces a salesperson’s administrative overhead will be used.

 Salespeople know what helps and what hinders.
 The challenge faced by software developers and business process experts is to make systems and devices that actually save time while empowering salespeople to do more of what will make them successful – communicating with people.